Dishes With Dad

 • Even more weeknight recipes to try

 • Chicken - Rotisserie chicken is the easiest choice for enchiladas, but baked chicken, poached chicken, or any other cooked chicken will work well for this.
-If I plan ahead I like to put a batch of chicken breasts in my Instant Pot and top with salsa for this recipe.
+I like to put a batch of chicken breasts in my Instant Pot and cook them with salsa for use in this recipe.

-• Veggies - I use diced onion and green pepper in the filling.
+• Veggies - Diced onion and green pepper add flavor to the filling.
 Black beans are great too.
-If you like a little spice seeded and diced jalapeno is another good addition.
+And if you like a little spice, seeded and diced jalapeno is another good addition.

-1. Add oil to a large skillet set over medium heat and saute the onion and green pepper until the onion is softened and translucent, around 5 minutes.
+1. Cook the Veggies - Add oil to a large skillet set over medium heat and saute the onion and green pepper until the onion is softened and translucent, around 5 minutes.
 Add garlic and cook for around 30 seconds until fragrant.

-2. Add the shredded chicken, paprika, cumin, onion powder, garlic powder, and ⅓ cup of enchilada sauce to the pan and stir to combine, then remove from heat.
+2. Prepare the Filling - Add the shredded chicken, paprika, cumin, onion powder, garlic powder, and ⅓ cup of enchilada sauce to the pan and stir to combine, then remove from heat.

-3. Pour around ⅔ cup of enchilada sauce to coat the bottom of your baking dish.
-Fill tortillas with chicken filling and approx 1 T of shredded cheese, roll and place seam side down in baking dish.
-Continue with remaining tortillas.
+3. Roll the Enchiladas - Pour around ⅔ cup of enchilada sauce to coat the bottom of your baking dish.
+Fill tortillas with chicken filling and approx 1 T of shredded cheese, roll, and place seam side down in baking dish.
+Continue with the remaining tortillas.
 Note: I recommend covering the tortillas with a paper towel and heating them in the microwave for about 20 seconds to soften them up before filling.

 Storage and Reheating Tips